M1meer/terra-rpc-loadbalancing-env/README.md

 By default, ansible runs against the public IP:22 to deploy.
 If you are running from a VPN or a local host, change the inventory.yml targets' variables to their ```_local``` counterparts.

 ### Disk space needed
 You need harddisk space to store the download, as well as the unpacked chain.
-Check the snapshot size, consider that it needs to be unpacked, and configure your resources accordingly
+Check the snapshot size, consider that it needs to be unpacked, and configure your resources accordingly.

 ### Idempotency
 The terra-nodes role will include the downloading and unpacking of the snapshot.
 Running it again will download the entire quicksync file once more, and there is not recommended.
-These tasks can be disabled by commenting out ```- include_tasks: download_extract_snapshot.yml``` in the ```roles/terra-nodes/tasks/main.yml``` file
+These tasks can be disabled by commenting out  ```- include_tasks: download_extract_snapshot.yml``` in the ```roles/terra-nodes/tasks/main.yml``` file.

 ## Docs